AbsaOSS/spline-ui/README.md

 #### Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 When build completes replace `SPLINE_UI_DEPLOY_CONTEXT` in the `dist/app/index.html` accordingly to your deployment schema, and verify/create `dist/app/assets/config.json` as described above.

+<a id="versioning"></a>
+## Versioning strategy

+Spline UI version number mimics _Semantic Versioning_ structure, although it doesn't strictly follow it.
+The reason is that it's difficult to define what is a _Public API_[^1] of the Spline UI in terms of _Semantic Versioning_.

+But for the sake of consistency, Spline UI version uses a similar three-digit pattern with the _pre-release_ and _build_ labels, but slightly different meaning of the _major_ and _minor_ components.

+- The _major version_ component indicates the Spline REST major version it supports with guarantee.
+The Spline server with the major version that is higher than the UI major version can also be supported, depending on the reason why that major version was incremented at the first place.
+(Spline server exposes multiple different APIs, and a given major version might expose exactly the same Consumer API that the previous one did).

+- The _minor version_ component is incremented when new important features or significant internal changes are introduced.

+- The _patch version_ component is incremented on bugfixes and small enhancements.

+[^1]: [Semantic Versioning](https://semver.org/) specification relies on the definition of the _Public API_ that the given application exposes and the changes to which is communicated by incrementing the version numbers.

 ---